v0.4.1 — Persistent Agent Memory

 Slots & Props

 Flexible composition with named slots and prop spreading.
-Build reusable components.
+Build complex UIs easily.

 <Counter>